Untitled document

 Q. What do you do during your practice each week?

-A. We usually have two sessions of sitting meditation and one session of walking meditation, with a break for tea and discussion.
+A. We usually have two sessions of sitting meditation, one session of walking meditation, and an opportunity for sharing.
 (For a more detailed description of a typical practice, scroll to the last Q&A.)

 Q. What is a “sangha?”

-A. "Sangha" is a sanskrit word that, in our tradition, means a community of persons who support each other in the practice of mindfulness.
+A. In our tradition a sangha is a community of persons who support each other in the practice of mindful living.

 Q. What are the benefits of meditation?

-A. How much time do you have? : ) In addition to reducing stress and tension, regular meditation practice gives rise to a deeper understanding of the causes and conditions of our happiness and unhappiness.
-The present moment is the only time that is available to us to live.
-By paying attention to what is going on in the here and the now, we can identify and encourage the development of beneficial mental qualities such as kindness, joy, peace and happiness in ourselves and in others, and we can avoid encouraging the growth ofunbeneficial mental states such as seeds of anger, greed, and despair in ourselves and in others.
+A. In addition to reducing stress and tension, regular meditation practice enables us to understand the causes and conditions of our happiness and unhappiness.
+We come to realize that the present moment is the only time we really have to live.
+By paying better attention to what is going on in present moment, we can recognize and cultivate beneficial qualities of mind such as kindness, joy, peace and happiness in ourselves and in others, and we can avoid watering the seeds of unbeneficial mental qualities such as anger, greed, and despair in ourselves and in others.

 Q. Do I have to become a Buddhist to join this practice community?

-A. No. Although we practice in the tradition of a Buddhist monk, it is not necessary to convert to Buddhism in order to enjoy this practice.
-Our members come from a multitude of faith traditions.
-The practice of mindfulness brings benefits regardless of one's particular spiritual path.
-The Fourteen Mindfulness Trainings encourage us not to be bound to any doctrine, theory or ideology, even Buddhist ones, and encourage us to be open-minded to others' insights and experiences.
+A. No. Although we practice in the Buddhist tradition of Zen Master Thich Nhat Hanh, the benefits of this practice are available to anyone regardless of what they may consider their spiritual path to be.
+The first guideline for Sangha practice found in the Fourteen Mindfulness Trainings encourages us not to be bound to any doctrine, theory or ideology, even Buddhist ones, and to be open-minded to others' insights and experiences.

 Q. Can anyone learn to practice mindfulness meditation?

 A. Yes.
 The basic techniques of meditation are accessible to everyone.
-Cultivating a regular practice, however, can be challenging.
-This is due in part to the general "busy-ness" of our lives.
-In addition, we encounter many influences on a daily basis that promote and encourage unwholesome or unmindful ways of living.
-Meditation practice requires commitment and diligence, in the presence of so many conditions that can lead in the opposite direction.
+Cultivating a regular practice, however, can be challenging because of the general "busy-ness" of our lives.
+In addition, we encounter many social and cultural influences that encourage us to engage in unmindful ways of living.
+Meditation practice requires commitment and diligence in the presence of so many conditions that can lead in the opposite direction.

 Q. Does mindfulness meditation focus just on the individual’s happiness?

-A. Although meditation practice has an individual component, mindfulness practice is not about focusing on oneself as opposed to others.
-In fact, a central feature of Buddhist philosophy is the teaching of “non-self.”
-According to this teaching, there is no separate, unchanging, permanent part of a human being.
-It is more accurate to view our our true nature as being one of interdependence, of "interbeing."
+A. Meditation practice offers many benefits both individually and collectively.
+With the Buddhist insight of nonself we come to see that there is no separate, unchanging, permanent part of a human being or any other being.
+Our true nature is one of interdependence, or "interbeing" with everyone and everything else.
 As we become more aware of the bond that unites all beings, we cultivate deep love and compassion and come to realize that happiness is not an individual matter.

 Q. How do you know if you have realized “inner peace” and how long does it take to get there?

-A. Our teacher, Thich Nhat Hanh, says that "there is no path to peace; peace is the path."
-When we meditate we are practicing peace; we are "being peace."
-Inner peace comes from calming the mind and learning not to get caught in the pushes and pulls of internal or external conditions that otherwise can disrupt our lives.
-The state of inner peace is available to us with each breath, in every moment.
+A. Our teacher, Thich Nhat Hanh, has said that there is no path to peace; rather, peace is the path.
+When we meditate, we are practicing peace; we are being peace.
+Peace is a result of calming our mind and learning not to get caught in the pushes and pulls of internal or external conditions that otherwise can disrupt our lives.
+With diligent practice, this state of inner peace is available to us with each breath, in every moment, and does not depend on external conditions.

 Q. What is “Buddha nature?”

-A. "Buddha nature" refers to the awakened nature that is within each person's capacity to develop.
+A. "Buddha nature" refers to the awakened nature that each of us has the capacity to develop.
 The word “buddha” means one who is fully awake.
-The historical Buddha Shakyamuni was able to remain fully awake in this deeper sense during all of his waking hours.
-Most of us only manage to attain “part time Buddha" status, because we are able to maintain fully conscious awareness for only a fraction of our waking hours.
-The more we develop our concentration, mindfulness, and insight, the more we will water the seeds of our inherent Buddha nature.
+The historical Shakyamuni Buddha was able to remain fully awake in this deeper sense during all of his waking hours.
+Most of us only attain “part time Buddha" status.
+The more we develop our concentration, mindfulness, and insight, the more we water the seeds of our awakened nature.

 Q. How do Buddhist principles relate to those of other religious or spiritual traditions?

-A. In its ethical guidelines, Buddhism shares many of the fundamental principles as other spiritual traditions, including the value of cultivating unconditional love and compassion for all living beings.
-By whatever names these principals may be called, they represent wise guidelines for living in a way that produces more peace and happiness.
-Buddhism is distinctive in also offering a number of practical skills to transform and reduce the suffering in our families and society.
+A. Buddhist ethical guidelines share many of the fundamental principles expressed in other spiritual traditions, including the value of cultivating unconditional love and compassion for all living beings.
+By whatever names these principles may be called, they offer wise guidelines for living in a way that promotes peace and happiness.
+However, Buddhism is distinctive in the practical skills it offers that can transform suffering in our families and society.

 Q. Does one have to become a monk or nun in order to become enlightened?

 A. Everyone is capable of growing in the capacity for mindfulness, concentration, and insight.
-Mindfulness meditation offers a method of training our minds so that we can liberate ourselves from unwholesome patterns of thought, speech, and action.
-Few people are able to practice without concern for earning a living or supporting a family.
-Members of the monastic community deserve our gratitude and support in their role as teachers, but it is up to the rest of us to carry the fruits of our practice from the meditation hall to the workplace, to our homes, and to all of our relationships as we practice mindful living in each waking moment of our lives.
+Few of us, however, are able to devote ourselves to the path of monastic practice with no concern for earning a living or supporting a family.
+Members of the monastic community deserve our gratitude and support for their service as teachers.
+Lay practitioners have the responsibility of carrying the fruits of our practice from the meditation hall to the workplace, to our homes, and to all of our relationships as we practice mindful living in each waking moment of our lives.
 This is "engaged Buddhism" as taught by Thich Nhat Hanh.

 Q. What can a visitor expect when they attend practice for the first time?

-We notice if our breath is short, or long, if it is shallow, or deep.
-We don't try to change it - we just observe the quality of each breath just as it is.
-When other thoughts or feelings arise, we notice them and then let them go - and we gently return our attention to our breath.
+During sitting meditation, we sit in a comfortable position, and we focus attention on our breathing, maintaining awareness of the entire length of each in-breath and each out-breath.
+We notice the various characteristics of each breath - whether short, long, shallow, or deep.
+We don't try to change it - we simply observe the quality of each breath just as it is.
+Other thoughts or feelings may come into our mind as we sit.
+When that happens, we simply notice them and then we let them go. and gently return our attention to our breath.

 "Breathing in, I am aware of my in-breath"